sscarduzio/elasticsearch-readonlyrest-plugin/README.md

 - user from `search_user_base_DN` should have `uid` attribute (can be overwritten using `user_id_attribute`)
 - groups from `search_groups_base_DN` should have `uniqueMember` attribute (can be overwritten using `unique_member_attribute`)

-(example LDAP config can be found in test /src/test/resources/test_example.ldif)
+(An example OpenLDAP configuration file can be found in our tests: /src/test/resources/test_example.ldif)

 Caching can be configured per LDAP client (see `ldap1`) or per rule (see `Accept requests from users in group team2 on index2` rule)

-### USE CASE 5: External service authentication
+### USE CASE: External Basic HTTP Authentication
+ReadonlyREST will forward the received `Authorization` header to a website of choice and evaluate the returned HTTP status code to verify the provided credentials.
+This is useful if you already have a web server with all the credentials configured and the credentials are passed over the `Authorization` header.

 ```yml
 readonlyrest: